Welko/rtvis-webgpu-tutorial/README.md

 - Clone this repository (`git clone https://github.com/Welko/rtvis-webgpu-tutorial`)
 - Open `index.html` on your favorite WebGPU-capable browser (no server needed).
 On Windows, your URL will look something like `file:///C:/Projects/rtvis-webgpu-tutorial/index.html`
 - Open `tutorial.js` in your favorite IDE.
 All your Javascript code will go there.
+- If you want a smoother workflow, we recommend using a [live server](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server)

 Other resources:
 - [Tutorial slides](slides.pdf)